aml-org/amf-custom-validator/README.md

 `gen_property_parser`: parsed the PEG grammar for the property path parser and generates the module in the `internal/parser` package.

+- `third_party`

+Dependencies with other tools including the AML dialect for the custom validation profile and the grammar for the property path parser

 - `test`